valpyots/tsoha-project/README.md

 - allow others to view other user's profiles and their posts, if set to public

-- browse all posts, browse post by category
+- browse all posts, browse post by category, browse categories

+- sort posts by date or comment amount, both ascending and descending

 - set a profile bio to describe user